Shhsvri/BIOF045-NGS_Analysis/lectures/Day2_DNAseq/lessons/01_alignment.md

 For the final step, we would like to create a shell script that can run all commands we have used today in one go.
 As always, it is good practice to leave comments in your shell scripts.

-Use vim to write the following into a shell script named "DNA\_alignment.sh":
+Use gedit/vim to write the following into a shell script named "DNA\_alignment.sh":

 ```
 #!/bin/bash